 Customers with severe health problems may have a licensed physician, nurse practitioner, or physician assistant certify in writing that they, or a member of their household, are seriously ill or have been diagnosed with a medical condition which requires the continuation of service to treat the medical condition.
 The medical certification will postpone the termination of electric service for 30 days.
 The certification is designed to provide the customer with additional time to pay their past-due balance.
 The current bill must be paid while the medical certificate is in effect.
 The customer is still responsible for the past-due amount and will be given the opportunity to pay the balance in monthly installments.Contact:If you or a member of your household have a qualifying medical condition, we have made it easier for your doctor to submit the medical certificates to us by automating the forms online.
 Please email us or call Customer Service at 800-686-0021 for details on the information your doctor will need to complete the medical form.

 For more information and to download the official medical certification form, please visit puc.pa.gov*.

 - Very Important Programs (VIP) - Spanish Version

 - Pennsylvania Assistance Programs Chart Summary (English)

 - Customer Rights & Obligations Brochure

 - Pennsylvania Public Utility Commission*

-*By clicking these links you are leaving the FirstEnergy website and entering websites maintained by the Public Utilities Commission of Pennsylvania (PUC - www.puc.state.pa.us), the Commonwealth of Pennsylvania (www.compass.state.pa.us), and Dollar Energy (www.dollarenergy.org).
-They are entirely responsible for the content of their websites.
+*By clicking this link you are leaving the FirstEnergy website and entering a website maintained by a third party.
+They are entirely responsible for the content of their website.